 What's your most vivid travel moment?

 One of my most memorable experiences is undoubtedly exploring Actun Tunichil Muknal (ATM) cave in the Cayo District, Belize.
-The Mayan civilisation that spread throughout Mexico, Guatemala, Belize and Honduras experienced its golden age between 250AD and 900AD, though towards the end of this period its population was experiencing a severe drought.
+The Mayan civilisation that spread throughout Mexico, Guatemala, Belize and Honduras experienced its golden age between 250AD and 900AD, though toward the end of this period its population was experiencing a severe drought.
 Inside the ATM cave, I was able to see ornate ancient pottery, which when filled with offerings such as maize and chilli peppers, was offered to the gods in order to alleviate the Mayans' situation.
 Inevitably, the drought continued and as a result humans began to be offered as sacrifices.
-Towards the final chambers of the ATM cave I was able to see a variety of skeletal remains, culminating in seeing the calcified, sparkling skeleton of the 'Crystal Maiden'.
+Toward the final chambers of the ATM cave I was able to see a variety of skeletal remains, culminating in seeing the calcified, sparkling skeleton of the 'Crystal Maiden'.

 Where would you love to travel next?

 I would love to see the only five countries that I haven’t yet visited in Latin America, namely Brazil, Venezuela, Guyana, Suriname and Mexico.
-Joining in with carnival in Rio de Janeiro, relaxing on the beaches of Bahia, seeing the wildlife of the Pantanal, flying over Angel Falls, visiting the Aztec site of Teotihuacán and trying the Mexican national dish of mole are all on my bucket list.
+Joining in with carnival in Rio de Janeiro, climbing the otherworldly Mount Roraima, flying over Kaieteur Falls, visiting the historical sugar plantations along the Commewijne River, and admiring the Pre-Colombian pyramids at Teotihuacán, are all on my bucket list.